gwastro/pycbc/docs/workflow/coincidence.rst

 * coincidence-exact-match-parallelize =

+To reduce output file size, it can be useful to put clustering jobs directly after the coincidence jobs.
+To do this add

+* coincidence-post-cluster =

 If it is desired to use the gstlal-likelihood-based post-processing, which requires exact-match, then the option

 * coincidence-write-likelihood =